Solar Panel Essential Info

 Solar Inverters

-Alongside it's primarty function, the inverter also has several safety features built-in, such as overvoltage and overcurrent protection, to ensure that the system operates safely and reliably at all times.
+Inverters also have several safety features built in, such as overvoltage and overcurrent protection, to ensure that the system operates safely and reliably at all times.

 There are several types of inverters available for solar systems, including string inverters, microinverters, and power optimisers.
 String inverters are the most common type of inverter and are typically used in larger systems.
 They are installed in a central location and are connected to multiple solar panels in a series, also known as a string.